nikolahp/physiology-neural-networks/README.md

 If you use this resource in teaching or research, please cite:

 > Hadzi-Petrushev N, Mladenov M, Stojchevski R, Avtanski D. Using Visual Cortex Knowledge to Scaffold Artificial Neural Network Concepts.
-Advances in Physiology Education (submitted).